softworkz/emby-wiki/Live-TV.md

 ## Timers
 A timer represents a single scheduled recording in the future.
 Timers can be queried using **/LiveTv/Timers**.
 If desired they can be filtered based on **ChannelId** or **SeriesTimerId**.
 A single time can be retrieved by Id using **/LiveTv/Timers/{Id}**.

+When displaying timers, use the ProgramInfo property to display information about the event, including an image.
+Be sure to handle the situation where this property is null though. (e.g. manual timer or program info not available yet).

 To schedule a new timer, first make a call to **/LiveTv/Timers/Defaults**.
 This will return a default timer object.
 If the timer is based on a program, pass **ProgramId** on the query string.
 The default timer will be populated with default times and padding values based on configuration.
 To create or update a timer, POST the object to **/LiveTv/Timers** or **/LiveTv/Timers/{Id}**.

+## Series Timers
+A series timer represents a scheduled sequence of recordings.
+SeriesTimers can be queried using **/LiveTv/SeriesTimers**.
+They can be sorted by Name or Priority.

+To schedule a new series timer, first make a call to **/LiveTv/Timers/Defaults**.
+This will return a default timer object.
+If the timer is based on a program, pass **ProgramId** on the query string.
+The default timer will be populated with default times and padding values based on configuration.
+To create or update a timer, POST the object to **/LiveTv/SeriesTimers** or **/LiveTv/SeriesTimers/{Id}**.